 As an administrator, you can go to the admin settings page ‘Settings’ > ‘SVG Support’ and restrict SVG file uploads to administrators only and even define a custom CSS class to target if you wish.

-If you only need simple functionality to upload SVG files, then you don’t need to enable “Advanced Mode" which will make sure that the frontend script is not enqueued for performance and will hide the unnecessary settings.
+If you only need to upload SVG files to use as images, you don’t need to enable “Advanced Mode”.
+Leaving it disabled ensures the frontend script is not enqueued and the unnecessary settings stay hidden.

-For advanced users, enable the "Advanced Mode" under Settings > SVG Support.
-Then you can embed your SVG images just like you would a standard image with the addition of adding (in text view) the class
+With advanced mode enabled, you can embed your SVG images just like you would a standard image with the addition of adding (in text view) the class